-The Android Wear app will also be updated on both Android and iOS to reflect the new name.
-Google says the updates will come over the next few weeks, and suggests watches are left on charge overnight while connected to Wi-Fi in order to receive the new software when it’s ready.
+The Android Wear app has also been updated on both Android and iOS to reflect the new name.
+Google says the updates are currently rolling out, and suggests watches are left on charge overnight while connected to Wi-Fi in order to receive the new software when it’s ready.

 Recently, Google also introduced a variety of updates in order to give users more information at a glance.
 This includes adaptive text sizing which makes the size of the text bigger and easier to read, along with darker backgrounds and font type to increase visibility and fit more information on the display.

 Google has also improved its “complications” feature which includes small bits of information represented by icons — such as battery life, second time zone, the date — that sit on your watch face.
 Rather than showing all the complications, you’re able to use the “notification preview” feature to show only your top-ranked notification on your watch face.
 Below the time, you’ll see notifications such as a calendar event or breaking news that you can refer to.
 There’s also a complication for your recently used apps, which is useful for ones that you need to access frequently throughout the day — such as the weather or your agenda.